 A laboratory's report for a Qualitative PC sample shall be considered correct if the findings are consistent with the contents of the PT sample and the analytical data meet the laboratory's criteria for reporting an adverse analytical finding.
-Qualitative PT samples will only contain non-threshold substances at concentrations greater than the MRPL for each reportable substance.
+Qualitative PT samples may contain threshold and non-threshold substances at concentrations greater than the MRPL for each reportable substance.
+Evaluation will be based on the methodology listed in the current EQAP Document.

-1.5.3 Evaluation of Quantitative PT Samples
+1.4.3 Evaluation of Quantitative PT Samples

 A laboratory's report for a Quantitative PT sample shall be considered correct if the findings are consistent with the contents of the PT sample, correct with regard to the reporting threshold, and the analytical data meet the laboratory's criteria for reporting an adverse analytical finding.
+Evaluation will be based on the methodology listed in the current EQAP Document.

-1.5.4 False Positive PT Sample Results
+1.4.4 False Positive PT Sample Results